holgerbrandl/joblist/README.md

 jl wait --resubmit_queue long ## wait and resubmit failing jobs to another queue
 ```
 Another advantage when submitting jobs via `jl` is that it decouples workflows from the underlying queuing system.
-Ie. the last example would run on a Slurm system, an LSF cluster or simply locally on any desktop machine.
+Ie. the last example would run on a slurm system, an LSF cluster or simply locally on any desktop machine.

 API Usage
 ---------